Microscopic Theory of Nonlinear Hall Effect in Three-dimensional Magnetic Systems

 The right side Eqn.(\ref{eq:emer_b}) is just the emergent magnetic field $b_{a}$ which comes from the local magnetic structures.
 The gauge field ${\bf A}^{z}$ is equivalent to the U(1) emergent gauge field ${\bf a}$ and emergent magnetic field ${\bf b}=\nabla\times{\bf a}$ that are responsible for the topological Hall effect observed in many skyrmionic materials\citep{Schulz2012Emergent}.
 With turning on the external electromagnetic field $\partial_{a}\rightarrow\partial_{a}-ie\mathcal{A}_{Ea}$, the new Hamiltonian is $\mathcal{H}=\mathcal{H}_{0}+\mathcal{H}_{i}=\mathcal{H}_{0}-ej_{a}\mathcal{A}_{Ea}$.
 The form with more details is

 in which $\mathcal{A}_{Ea}$ is the $U(1)$ gauge field corresponding to the external electromagnetic fields and $e$ is the electric charge.
 The coupling between electrons and gauge fields can be expressed by the Feynman rules.
-The ones would be used in following calculation are shown in Figure\ref{fig:Feynman-Rules}.
+The ones would be used in following calculation are shown in Figure \ref{fig:Feynman-Rules}.
 The dashed tilted lines represent the spin gauge fields.
 The solid tilted lines represent the external gauge fields which correspond to external electric fields.
-Differnt couplings are expressed by different symbols.
+Different couplings are expressed by different symbols.

-Through the new form of the Hamiltoanin, the diagonal part is treated as non-perturbative one which can be solved as a two-band model\citep{LHFeynmanKhono2018}.
+Through the new form of the Hamiltonian, the diagonal part is treated as non-perturbative one which can be solved as a two-band model\citep{LHFeynmanKhono2018}.
 The difference between two bands are the Fermi energies, which are $\mu_{\sigma}=\varepsilon_{F}+\text{\ensuremath{\sigma M}}$ with $\sigma=\pm1$ corresponding the electrons with spin \textquotedblleft up\textquotedblright{} and ``down''.
-Taking consideration of impurity scatteing, the retarded (advanced) Matsubara Green's functions are expressed as
+Taking consideration of impurity scattering, the retarded (advanced) Matsubara Green's functions are expressed as